Colmar is the most darling little town in Alsace! Here’s what you need to know for a day trip to Colmar, France.

 Marché couvert Colmar

 Exploring the local market is always a treat, and Colmar has an indoor market every day!
 Called Marché Couvert (covered market), it’s great for a wander.
-Stalls offer produce as well as bakery and gifts.
+Stalls offer fresh produce as well as bakery and gifts.

 Colmar is only 30 minutes by train from Strasbourg and 45 minutes from Basel, Switzerland, so it’s easy to get to!